Crime & conflict

 Share

-Haiti’s has declared a -month state of in the , Artibonite, and Center departments, regions central to the nation’s rice production.
-This comes in response to escalating gang that has severely disrupted agriculture and displaced thousands.
+Haiti’s government has declared a three-month state of emergency in the West, Artibonite, and Center departments, regions central to the nation’s rice production.
+This decision comes in response to escalating gang violence that has severely disrupted agriculture and displaced thousands.

-In an to restore order, the Haitian government André Jonas Vladimir Paraison as the new director of the National Police, replacing Normil Rameau, who faced for his inability to control the violence.
-Paraison previously served as head of security at the National and present during the assassination of President Jovenel Moïse in 2021.
-The security overhaul coincides with businessman Laurent Saint-Cyr assuming the of president of Haiti’s transitional presidential council, which is tasked with organizing elections by February 2026.
+In an effort to restore order, the Haitian government appointed André Jonas Vladimir Paraison as the new interim director general of the National Police, replacing Normil Rameau, who faced criticism for his inability to control the violence.
+Paraison previously served as head of security at the National Palace and was present during the assassination of President Jovenel Moïse in 2021.
+The security overhaul coincides with businessman Laurent Saint-Cyr assuming the role of president of Haiti’s transitional presidential council, which is tasked with organizing elections by February 2026.

 The international community has expressed concern over the situation, with various organizations offering support to Haiti in its efforts to combat gang violence and restore order.